srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-It is also explained in context of upAsaka (bhakthi yOga nishta) who desires for eternal bliss of experiencing sarvEsvaran.
-Here, bhagavAn is explained as the one who is the controller of upAsana dharma (the process of upAsana). sudharsana chakram is explained as the one who removes ignorance. viLakkam (AvirbhAvam/manifestation) of AthmA is explained as realizing the true nature of jIvAthmA.
+It is also explained in the context of upAsaka (bhakthi yOga nishta) who desires for eternal bliss of experiencing sarvEsvaran.
+Here, bhagavAn is explained as the one who is the controller of upAsana dharma (the process of upAsana). sudharsana chakram is explained as the one who removes ignorance. viLakkam (AvirbhAvam/manifestation) of AthmA is explained as realising the true nature of jIvAthmA.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam